-The TOE is part of the MultiApp V4.0.1 smartcard product.
+The TOE is part of the MultiApp V4.1 smartcard product.
 This smartcard contains the software dedicated to the operation of:

-- The MultiApp V4.0.1 Platform, which supports the execution of the personalized applets and provides the smartcard administration services.
-It is conformant to Java Card 3.0.4 and GP 2.2 standards [GP221]. (id configuration [GP221 Id Config] or GP configuration [GP221 Com]) - ➤ The identity applets: IAS Classic V4.4.2, eTravel 2.2, Pure 3.0.3, Plug&Play, BioPin Manager, MPCOS, OATH, e-ID, e-Sign, PPCA, Tacho (These applications could be removed based on the customer needs). - > The items implementing PACE secure channel and associated tool for personalization (GDP). - Additionally, other applets not determined at the moment of the present evaluation may be loaded on the smartcard before or after issuance.
+- ➤ The MultiApp V4.1 Platform, which supports the execution of the personalized applets and provides the smartcard administration services.
+It is conformant to Java Card 3.0.4 and GP 2.3 standards [GP23].
+(With id configuration [GP221 Id Config] and GP Mapping guidelines [GP221 MpGd]) - ➤ The identity applets: IAS V4.4.2, eTravel v2.3, Pure v3.09, Plug&Play, BioPin Management, MPCOS,e-ID, e-Sign, Mchipadv, VSDC (These applications could be removed based on customer needs). - Additionally, other applets not determined at the moment of the present evaluation may be loaded on the smartcard before or after issuance. - A cryptographic library developed by Gemalto (the cryptographic library proposed by the chip supplier is not used).